Best Guitar Amps Under $300 (2026)

 Best Analog Tone: Orange Crush 35RT (~$260) — Check price

 No modeling, no menus, no app — just Orange's legendary analog crunch.
 35W through a 10" Voice of the World speaker.
 Signature Orange midrange growl.
-Built-in reverb and tuner.
-Perfect for players who know their tone. [src1, src4, src5]
+Built-in reverb, tuner, CabSim circuit for direct recording.
+MusicRadar's top "British amp tone at an incredible price." [src1, src4, src5]

 Best Desktop/Bedroom: Yamaha THR10II (~$300) — Check price

-The best-sounding amp at low volumes.
+Still the best-sounding amp at low volumes.
 Dual 3.1" stereo speakers deliver hi-fi quality.
 15 amp models, built-in effects, Bluetooth for backing tracks, app control.
-Desktop form factor.
-The premium choice for home players. [src1, src3, src5]
+Styled like home audio so it sits anywhere in the home.
+The premium choice for players who prioritize aesthetics and tone over feature count. [src1, src3, src9]

 Best Budget Modeling: Marshall CODE25 (~$200) — Check price